 - 1 teaspoon vanilla extract

-- 3 sticks (12 ounces) unsalted butter, softened, plus more for the pan
+- 3 (4-ounce) sticks unsalted butter room temperature, plus more for the pan

 - 1/2 cup granulated sugar